dannguy1/syslog-listener/INSTALLATION.md

 - This requires running the application as a module with `python -m src.main`
 - The wrapper script handles this automatically

+### Update Process
+- The `syslog-listener-update` script copies changes from development to installation directory
+- It also updates Python dependencies if requirements.txt has changed
+- The service is automatically restarted after updates

 ## Support

 For issues or questions: